Wajahat-Husain/ZkEvm-Hardhat/README.md

 # ZkEvm-Hardhat

-This project is a boilerplate to kickstart your smart contract development using the Hardhat development environment.
-It includes a basic structure and some sample smart contracts, tests, and scripts to help you get started quickly and efficiently.
+This repository provides an example setup for deploying and verifying smart contracts on the ZkEVM testnet using the Hardhat framework.
+It includes instructions for adding a custom chain in the Hardhat config, using the Etherscan API to view contract information, and utilizing the Blockscout block explorer API for contract verification.

 ## Table of Contents